VOC and ODOR filtration

 • Fabrics and furniture

-How much the contact affects your health depends on the amount of chemicals in the air, the frequency of contact, the harmfulness and your personal sensitivity to this chemical.
-Symptoms can range from mild (itchy eyes) to severe (damage to the kidneys, liver, or central nervous system).
+The extent to which exposure affects your health depends on the amount of chemical in the air you breathe, the frequency of exposure, the harmfulness and your personal sensitivity to that chemical.
+Symptoms can range from mild (itchy eyes) to severe (damage to the kidneys, liver or central nervous system).

-An air purifier with special filters harmful gases and unwanted odors in your home is particularly effective.
-A standard particulate filter is not designed to remove gases and odors.
-To remove these successfully, the air purifier should have a filter with activated carbon.
-A filter like the Blueair SmokeStop is particularly efficient at catching smoke, odors and other harmful gaseous chemicals.
+An air purifier with special filters is particularly effective at removing harmful gases and unwanted odors in your home.
+A standard particle filter is not designed to remove gases and odors.
+To successfully remove these, the air purifier should have a filter with activated carbon.
+A filter like the Blueair SmokeStop is particularly efficient at capturing smoke, odors and other harmful gaseous chemicals.

-With the combination of 1–2 kilos of activated carbon with magnesium dioxide and copper oxide, the SmokeStop activated carbon filter is excellently equipped to remove harmful chemicals and unpleasant odors.
-The high volume and weight of the activated carbon as well as the low density design and the large surface area of the mechanical filter medium ensure that the filters last a long time without clogging.
-The ultimate solution for removing smoke and gases (up to four times faster) is a Blueair DualProtection filter with powdered, highly porous coconut activated carbon.
+Combining 1-2 kilos of activated carbon with magnesium dioxide and copper oxide, the SmokeStop activated carbon filter is ideally equipped to remove harmful chemicals and unpleasant odors.
+The high volume and weight of the activated carbon, as well as the low-density design and large surface area of the mechanical filter media, ensure that the filters last a long time without clogging.
+For the ultimate solution for removing smoke and gases (up to four times faster), a DualProtection filter with powdered, highly porous coconut activated carbon is recommended.

 The SmokeStop and DualProtection filters, in combination with the HEPASilent® technology, achieve a particularly high level of performance and efficiency.
 The HEPASilent technology